Client: Nashville International Airport

 (12) 4’ x 8’ Italian glass smalti mosaics with gold accents.
 On columns 30” in diameter at the entrance to the rental car facility.

 The artwork is the architecture.
-It provides wayfinding for people bustling out of the terminal seeking the rental car facility.
+It provides wayfinding for people leaving the terminal seeking the rental car facility.

 The project hit several snags and revisions adapting to the ever-changing metamorphosing of this constantly expanding airport.
 It was abandoned, then put on hold for two years as the site was redesigned, then waited another year for the pandemic.

-Once again, Mayer of Munich did a superlative job of translating the paintings into mosaic.
+A special thanks to Mayer of Munich, who once again did a superlative job translating my paintings into mosaic.